 The special pen was used "to illustrate the transition of bullets into education and future", said Santos, who staked his reputation on achieving peace.

-Guests included United Nations Secretary-General Ban Ki-moon, Cuban President Raul Castro, US Secretary of State John Kerry and victims of the conflict.
+Guests included United Nations chief Ban Ki-moon, Cuban President Raul Castro, US Secretary of State John Kerry and victims of the conflict.

 "The UN will assist in the implementation of the accord and offer Colombians our complete support at a time that sees a new destiny for the nation," Ban said.

-Kerry praised the deal during a visit to a training centre for war victims, ex-combatants and other young people.
+Kerry lauded the deal during a visit to a training centre for war victims, ex-combatants and other young people.

 "Anybody can pick up a gun, blow things up, hurt other people, but it doesn't take you anywhere ...
 Peace is hard work," he said.